harunou/react-tanstack-react-query-clean-architecture/README.md

 ## Benefits

-1. Low cognitive load when working with a codebase.
+1. Limited context and low cognitive load, when working with a codebase.
+2. Independent, reusable and portable code units with separated concerns.
-2. Unified control and data flow throughout the application.
+3. Unified control and data flow throughout the application.
-3. Independent and reusable code units with separated concerns.
-4. Testable code with clear boundaries for unit and integration tests.
+4. Testable code with clear boundaries for unit and integration tests, where tests are inline application specifications.

+Apart from human developers, these benefits apply well to AI assistants, helping reduce code entropy through multiple repeated iterations.

 ## Definitions